 - Dialysis nurse

-Keep in mind, there are growing opportunities in nontraditional nursing areas as well.
-With an anticipated growth in outpatient care, there will be more areas for nurses to work in that address the changing needs of the aging population.
-Of course, the career options available to you will depend on the area you live in.
+Of course, the career options available to you depend on where you live.
 While most cities have a wide variety of healthcare facilities, not every nurse has a large hospital or countless outpatient settings within commuting distance.

 Tips for Picking a Direct Entry MSN Program and Specialization

 You want to make sure you choose the right program for you, so here are 5 tips to help select the direct entry MSN program and specialization that’s right for you:

 - Compare curriculums of the programs you like the best and make sure they line up with what you want to learn, especially if you have a specialty in mind.
 Check the school’s reputation and make sure they’ll provide you with great clinical experiences.

 - If you work a full-time job, you may want to reconsider the number of hours and scale back to 10 hours/week while attending courses.
 Ask students in the program if they’re working and check in with the school to see if they recommend focusing only on the intense coursework.